marissaverdonck/t3-task-board/README.md

 ## Test strategy
-I will use the Diamond test strategy.
+The Diamond test strategy is used for this project.
 The main goal of the app is creating and editing tasks, it is important that all functions inside the components work well together and API calls don't fail.